 Urban farms are becoming increasingly popular in cities around the world.
-Creative farming models are now being cultivated in a diverse range of urban spaces, from rooftops to within tall, enclosed buildings.
+Sustainable farming models are now being cultivated in a diverse range of urban spaces, from rooftops to within tall, enclosed buildings.
 These innovative growing methods prioritize sustainability, which plays a key role in making sure that our urban creations have the least negative impact on the environment.
 Here are 5 ways to maximize sustainability in your urban farm.

 1. Rooftop Farming